Clicky

 In the photo, you can clearly see three packages of pre-cooked turkey, all vacuum-sealed with their oxygen absorber packs and ready to store.

-I will check on these in about a month, to make sure they haven't 'turned'... because there is fat in meat and we don't want to be eating rancid bad turkey!
+I check on these monthly, to make sure they haven't 'turned'... because there is fat in meat and we don't want to be eating rancid bad turkey!

 UPDATE: Turkey is still 'perfectly good' after one month with no refrigeration! :-)